Environment

 Climate and environment in focus

-Stena strive to preserve the planet’s resources and minimise the climate and environmental impacts of the Group’s activities.
+Stena strives to preserve the planet’s resources and minimise the negative climate and environmental impact of the Group’s activities.

 Our ambition